TRACK CHAIR

 - Online Misinformation, disinformation, and fake news

-Submissions are welcome and encouraged from different schools of thoughts (e.g., information systems, psychology, cognitive science, decision sciences, communications, sociology, social networks, organizational behavior, neuroscience, computer science, marketing, and informatics) which can advance our knowledge of the antecedents, processes, interventions, and consequences of the dark sides of AI and digital technologies.
+Submissions are welcome and encouraged from different schools of thought (e.g., information systems, psychology, cognitive science, decision sciences, communications, sociology, social networks, organizational behavior, neuroscience, computer science, marketing, and criminology), which can advance our knowledge of the antecedents, processes, interventions, and consequences of the dark sides of AI and digital technologies.
 This minitrack invites relevant and rigorous studies without restriction for the methodologies used, units of analyses, and levels of theorization.

 Minitrack Co-Chairs: